mmaxs/uvcc/doc/src/Introduction.md

 Pools help avoid intense memory allocation requests and the effect of continuous linear increasing of the memory consumed by the program until the C/C++ memory allocator decides to actually free up the allocated space.
 The provided simple implementation is an auto-growing pool that is not thread-safe, so only one dedicated thread might acquire an item from the pool in multi-thread environment.
-The condition of item's `nrefs() == 1` serves as indicator that no more references are left anywhere at the runtime other than in the pool container itself.
+The condition of item's `nrefs() == 1` indicates that no more references are left anywhere at the runtime other than in the pool container itself.

 \sa _stackoverflow.com_: ["libuv allocated memory buffers re-use techniques"](http://stackoverflow.com/questions/28511541/libuv-allocated-memory-buffers-re-use-techniques)

 \verbatim /example/tee.cpp \endverbatim
 \includelineno tee.cpp

+\page p__compiling Compiling

+uvcc consists only of header files.
+You need just to copy files and subfolders from /src/include directory into one of the directories being searched for header files in your project and include uvcc.hpp header into your source files.

+To compile bundled examples use the following make goal:

+> make example/SOURCE_FILE_BASE_NAME

+where SOURCE_FILE_BASE_NAME is a base name of one of the source files located in /example subdirectory.

+On Windows use [Mingw-w64](http://mingw-w64.org) compiler, make utility, and the shell packaged with [Cygwin](https://cygwin.com) or [Msys2](http://msys2.github.io) projects and the goal prefix:

+> make windows/example/SOURCE_FILE_BASE_NAME

+You will get Windows native binaries that are built against the libuv Windows release saved in /libuv-x64-v1.8.0.build8 subdirectory.
+If you don't have libuv installed in your Windows system root folder don't forget copy libuv.dll from the saved libuv release subdirectory and put it along with the built executable files.

+All build results will be placed in /build/example subdirectory from the uvcc root directory.